MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-how-search-results-are-displayed.md

 There are 31 default result types.
 To see them, go to **Site Settings** --> **Result Types**.

 For an overview of the default result types, see [Result types and display templates that are used to display search results in SharePoint Server](../technical-reference/result-types-and-display-templates-that-are-used-to-display-search-results.md).
 You don't have to worry about how default search results are specified.
-It happens "inside" in SharePoint Server 2016.
+It happens "inside" in SharePoint Server.

 It is not possible to edit any of the default result types.
 But, you can copy them, and add additional configurations.
 This will be explained later in this series, but first, it's important to understand how result types and display templates are connected.

-## About the connections between a result type and display templates
+## About the connections between a result type and display templates for classic search
 <a name="BKMK_AbouttheConnectionsBetweenaResultTypeandDisplayTemplates"> </a>

 The mechanics of these connections are not very straight forward and easy to understand, but let's take a look in a step-by-step manner.